Centriawarrior/potential-doodle/README.md

 1. Prioritize addressing the **Format String Error** and **XSS vulnerabilities**, as these could directly enable attacks.
 2. Implement proper cookie management and session token handling to mitigate data leakage risks.
 3. Conduct a review of the codebase to remove sensitive comments and improve adherence to secure coding standards.

+## Week 6:

+Our system does not use consent (except for accepting the terms of service, but this is a slightly different matter).
+Is this good?
+Not using user consent can raise ethical and legal concerns, depending on the nature of the data collected or processed.
+Consent ensures transparency, user control, and compliance with privacy laws like GDPR or CCPA.
+Without consent, users may not feel confident about how their information is used, potentially undermining trust.
+However, if the system does not collect personal data beyond what is essential (e.g., terms of service acceptance), omitting additional consent might simplify user experience.
+Balancing compliance, transparency, and usability is key.

+Choose an example page where consent is required.
+Tell us which one you chose.
+Tell us why consent is required?
+The registration page requires consent because users must agree to the terms of service before creating an account.
+Consent is required here because the terms outline the rules for using the system, responsibilities, and rights of both the user and provider.
+Accepting the terms ensures users are aware of what they are agreeing to before proceeding.
+This helps prevent misuse and legal disputes, ensuring users actively acknowledge and agree to the conditions for accessing the system.